temporalio/proposals/node/cancellation-v2.md

 import { httpGetJSON } from '@activities';

 export async function main(url: string) {
-  // Shield and await completion const result = await Context.nonCancellable(httpGetJSON(url));
+  // Prevent activity from being cancelled and await completion
+  // Note that the Workflow is completely unaware of cancellation in this example. const result = await Context.nonCancellable(httpGetJSON(url));
   return result;
 }
 ```

+`Context.cancellable` and `Context.nonCancellable` take a single argument which can either be an async function or a `CancellablePromise`, they also return a `CancellablePromise`.

 Contexts can be nested e.g. for handling Workflow cancellation without disrupting Activity execution.